 The Reggio Emilia approach is an innovative teaching philosophy that emphasizes creativity, collaboration, and community.
-Developed by Loris Malaguzzi, an educator, and a group of parents in Reggio Emilia, Italy, after World War II, this approach has gained worldwide recognition for its child-centered approach to learning.
-1
+This method was created by Loris Malaguzzi and a group of parents in Reggio Emilia, Italy, after World War II.
+It is known globally for its focus on children’s learning. [ref] “Three Approaches from Europe: Waldorf, Montessori, and Reggio Emilia,” Carolyn Pope Edwards [/ref]

 The Reggio Emilia approach is based on the belief that children are capable and competent learners.
 Teachers act as facilitators, helping children to explore their interests and passions through open-ended activities and projects.
 This approach also values collaboration and community, with teachers, parents, and children working together to create a supportive learning environment.

 Reggio Emilia teaching often incorporates the arts, with a particular emphasis on visual arts, such as painting, drawing, and sculpture.
-This is because the arts provide children with a powerful medium for self-expression, exploration, and communication 2
+This is because the arts provide children with a powerful medium for self-expression, exploration, and communication.

 In this approach, the learning environment is seen as the third teacher, with careful attention given to the physical space and materials provided.
 Classrooms are designed to be inviting and inspiring, with natural materials, open spaces, and plenty of light.
 Children are encouraged to explore and manipulate materials, fostering their curiosity and creativity.

 The Reggio Emilia approach also values documentation, with teachers carefully observing and recording children’s learning experiences.
-This documentation is used to reflect on and assess learning, as well as to share children’s progress with parents and the wider community.
+This document is used to review and evaluate learning, and to inform parents and the community about children’s progress.

 As a method, it prioritizes the social and communal aspect of education, standing true to its original vision to improve human society by helping children realize their full potential as intelligent, creative, whole beings.

 As children are viewed as active constructors of knowledge, the educator’s primary role is to empower and support children as they explore and investigate.
-However, Reggio educators disagree with the Piagetian view of the child forming knowledge from within, almost in isolation.
-3 Instead, they believe the complex social fabric of teachers, parents, and peers that surround children, as well as the physical learning environment, are the fundamental elements of the children’s learning experience.
+However, Reggio educators disagree with the Piagetian view of the child forming knowledge from within, almost in isolation. [ref] For an Education Based on Relationships, Loris Managuzzi, Young Children, Nov 1993 [/ref] Instead, they believe the complex social fabric of teachers, parents, and peers that surround children, as well as the physical learning environment, are the fundamental elements of the children’s learning experience.

 “Our goal is to build an amiable school, where children, teachers and families feel at home.
 Such a school requires careful thinking and planning concerning procedures, motivations and interests.
 It must embody ways of getting along together, of intensifying relationships.”